MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/Cluster-Sets.md

 As described in the introduction, Azure-like fault domains and availability sets can be configured in a cluster set.
 This is beneficial for initial virtual machine placements and migrations between clusters.

 In the example below, there are four clusters participating in the cluster set.
 Within the set, a logical fault domain will be created with two of the clusters and a fault domain created with the other two clusters.
-These two fault domains will comprise the Availabiilty Set.
+These two fault domains will comprise the Availability Set.

 In the example below, CLUSTER1 and CLUSTER2 will be in a fault domain called **FD1** while CLUSTER3 and CLUSTER4 will be in a fault domain called **FD2**.
 The availability set will be called **CSMASTER-AS** and be comprised of the two fault domains.